ArduPilot is dependent upon several external code repositories which are held in submodules. These are forked, cloned and built along with ArduPilot.

-The approach we have implemented in ArduPilot is to use a single level of git submodules, with all modules stored in the modules/ directory.
-This approach was chosen as it makes for diagnosis of issues with submodules somewhat simpler.
+ArduPilot uses a single level of git submodules, with all modules stored in the modules directory.
+This approach was chosen as it makes for diagnosis of issues with submodules simpler.
+This means that if an external project (i.e. MAVLink) has submodules of its own, those submodule appear directly in the ArduPilot modules directory.

 You may also note that the URLs used for the submodules use the old